solidjs-community/solid-primitives/packages/connectivity/README.md

 ### `useConnectivitySignal`

-This primitive provides a [shared root](https://github.com/solidjs-community/solid-primitives/tree/main/packages/rootless#createSharedRoot) variant that will reuse event listeners and signals across dependents.
+This primitive provides a [singleton root](https://github.com/solidjs-community/solid-primitives/tree/main/packages/rootless#createSingletonRoot) variant that will reuse event listeners and signals across dependents.

 It's behavior is the same as [`createConnectivitySignal`](#createConnectivitySignal).